icrnjavic/Flatpak_Install_Script/README.md

 ## Flatpak_Install_Script

-Shell script used to install various FLatpak packages I use for Work related tasks.
+Shell script used to bulk install various Flatpak packages I use for Work related tasks.

 ## Usage